 The SLD Support Programme offers the following supports to students who register online with the Disability Support Service (DSS) and submit evidence of their specific learning difficulty.

-- Needs Assessment appointment with your Disability Advisor to discuss your needs and the demands of your course, including examination accomodations
+- Needs Assessment appointment with your Disability Advisor to discuss your needs and the demands of your course, including examination accommodations

 - A dedicated Disability Advisor in the DSS who will work with you to identify the supports you need to help you achieve your academic goals.
 The Disability Advisor to Students with SLD is Siobhan Colclough

 - Use of the Assistive Technology Lab in UCC’s Boole Library, where you can access software/hardware that will help you study in a smarter, more efficient way.